dhellmann/pymotw-3/source/base64/index.rst

 .. module:: base64
     :synopsis: Encode binary data with ASCII characters.

-:Purpose: The base64 module contains functions for translating binary
-          data into a subset of ASCII suitable for transmission using plaintext protocols.

-The base64, base32, base16, and base85 encodings convert 8 bit bytes
-to values that fit inside the ASCII range of printable characters, trading more bits to represent the data for compatibility with systems that only support ASCII data, such as SMTP.
+The :mod:`base64` module contains functions for translating binary data into a subset of ASCII suitable for transmission using plaintext protocols.
+The base64, base32, base16, and base85 encodings convert 8 bit bytes to values that fit inside the ASCII range of printable characters, trading more bits to represent the data for compatibility with systems that only support ASCII data, such as SMTP.
 The *base* values correspond to the length of the alphabet used in each encoding.
 There are also URL-safe variations of the original encodings that use slightly different alphabets.

 Base 64 Encoding